Damgaard/maze_agent/docs/02_maze_representation.md

 1. **Parse the file** to extract room positions and connections
 2. **Track current room** based on player position
 3. **Check available doors** from current room:
-   - Look for gaps in walls around the current room
+   - Look for `D` characters adjacent to the current room
    - Secret doors (`X`) are only available after search_secrets() is called
-4. **Validate movement**: Only allow movement through visible doors
+4. **Validate movement**: Only allow movement through visible doors (`D` or discovered `X`)
 5. **Check win condition**: Player reached the room with `E`

+### Parsing Notes

+- Each room occupies 5 columns and 5 rows
+- Room interior is always the middle 3x3 area
+- Door connections are single characters:
+  - For vertical connections: Check the middle position of the row between rooms
+  - For horizontal connections: Check the middle position of the column between rooms
+- Markers (`S`, `E`) are always in the center cell of the 3x3 interior

 ---